Statistics Major

 Upper Division Statistics Courses

 The Statistics Department Head Undergraduate Faculty Advisor can evaluate upper division non-UC Berkeley coursework for equivalency.
 Submit an Evaluation of Non-UC Berkeley Course request form along with supporting material, such as a course description, syllabus, and textbook information.
-The Head Undergraduate Faculty Advisor can also approve use of upper division transfer courses to fulfill any upper division major requirements (15x-level and cluster courses).
+The Head Undergraduate Faculty Advisor can also approve use of upper division transfer courses to fulfill any upper division major requirements (core Stat courses, Stat electives, and/or cluster courses).
 Three-unit courses that last a trimester or quarter are not equivalent to any Berkeley course.

 The applied cluster is a chance to learn about areas in which Statistics can be applied, and to learn specialized techniques not taught in the Statistics Department.
 You need to design your own Applied Cluster.
 Your cluster may consist of courses from more than one department, but your choices should reflect a theme, so that you study some area of application in breadth and depth.
 Picking your own applied cluster is a valuable exercise that gives you a chance to explore and refine your interests and to develop a coherent course of study.